CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/01-machine-learning.md

 In this exercise, you'll use the automated machine learning feature in **Azure Machine Learning** to train and evaluate a machine learning model.
 You'll then deploy and test the trained model.

->**Important**

->At this time, you can author and deploy a model as a web service in Azure Machine Learning Studio, but testing it within the Studio is not yet supported.
-As a result, all steps up to deploying the model can be completed.
-We will provide updates as this functionality becomes available.
+>**Important**: Currently, you can author and deploy a model as a web service in Azure Machine Learning Studio, but testing it within the Studio is not supported yet.
+You can complete all steps leading up to the deployment of the model.
+Updates will be provided once this functionality becomes available.

 ## Lab objectives